Sunday, June 29, 2025

 In conclusion, this study highlights the growing demand for flexible, user-driven HIV prevention services in South Africa, with a strong preference for decentralized care models that incorporate digital tools and convenient access points.
 By aligning PrEP delivery with the preferences of healthcare users, such as utilizing online platforms, offering pharmacy-based initiation, and promoting self-testing, healthcare systems can enhance uptake, improve adherence, and contribute to broader public health goals.
 Tailoring services to meet these needs is essential for advancing HIV prevention efforts and ensuring better health outcomes across the country.

-AR Managing Editor (2025).
+Editor, A. M. (May 7, 2025).
 South Africans Prefer Decentralized, Digital HIV Prevention: Study Reveals PrEP Service Delivery Preferences.
-Retrieved from https://www.africanresearchers.org/south-africans-prefer-decentralized-digital-hiv-prevention-study-reveals-prep-service-delivery-preferences/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/south-africans-prefer-decentralized-digital-hiv-prevention-study-reveals-prep-service-delivery-preferences/

 LEAVE A REPLY